 Everything that keeps you alert, such as caffeine, soda and fatty foods, you should avoid consuming before going to bed.
-Actually, it is advised not to drink coffee after 6:00 p.m.
+Actually, it’s advised to not drink coffee after 6:00 p.m.

 Do not go to bed hungry

 But neither should you go to bed with a full stomach because it will backfire.
-It is best to eat enough at dinner so as not to be hungry and not wake up with stomach pain or feeling anxious to eat anything.
+It’s best to eat enough at dinner so as not to be hungry and not wake up with stomach pain or feeling anxious to eat anything.